 In the context of corporate America, we see similar reasoning but on a larger scale.
 By setting a policy that employees of a particular store will wish customers "happy holidays," the corporation is is demonstrating recognition that this greeting captures all possible holidays and carries little risk of excluding anyone.
 In fact, the only group who seems offended by it are the Christians.
 And why do they take offense?
 They take offense because their right not to respect non-Christian beliefs is not being honored.
 This is what makes me suspect that many more Christians belong to the third category I mentioned above than one might otherwise guess.
 These Christians want to hear "merry Christmas," and they don't care how this greeting affects others.
 When this attitude wins, intolerance wins.

-For other atheist perspectives on Christmas, check out Pharyngula, Biblioblography, Daylight Atheism, Kazim's Corner, and Evangelical Atheist.
-Finally, don't forgot, the Christmas Eve edition of Carnival of the Godless will be held at God is for Suckers!
+For other atheist perspectives on Christmas, check out Pharyngula, Biblioblography, Daylight Atheism, and Kazim's Corner.

 Tags: war on Christmas, Christmas, religion, Christian, atheism, atheist, holiday